UNITY & C#

 Multiple meshes rendered directly on the GPU Multiple meshes rendered directly on the GPU

-I’ve spent some time building a version that supports multiple meshes and materials and a counterpart that does the same thing but on the CPU.
-The results showed a clear advantage for GPU Instancing.
+I’ve spent some time building a more robust version, and a counterpart that does the same thing but on the CPU.
+This new version supports multiple different meshes, and even meshes with multiple materials each.
+It became my default for rendering in all of my projects, as the results showed a significant advantage for GPU Instancing and it's really easy to use.

 Performance Comparison Table